-Our Team of Lawyers - Waterfront Property Rights
+Meet Our Team of Waterfront & Riparian Property Rights Lawyers.
+Contact Us Today!

 Tom Berkley is a Pender & Coward, P.C. shareholder with decades of experience representing a variety of waterfront businesses up and down the Eastern seaboard.
 His focus, however, is protecting Virginia's waterfront businesses and citizens who work, play, and live along Virginia's diverse shorelines.
 An experienced maritime and admiralty lawyer, who before entering private practice worked on tugboats in the Chesapeake Bay and Atlantic Ocean and interned for the United States Environmental Protection Agency in Washington, D.C. he has had the great opportunity to counsel marine terminals, shipyards, commercial and recreational boatyards, ship and tug lines, intermodal owners and operators, recreational boaters, residential pier owners, marine manufacturing and construction companies and other marine based interests on a variety of issues.
 Please contact Tom at (c) 757-572-2657 or (w) 757-502-7344.